0

 - Allied with Germany, Austria-Hungary, and the Ottoman Empire.

-- Conflict with Serbia, Greece, and Romania.
+- Conflicts with Serbia, Greece, and Romania.

 ---